 The 2017 Excel Grant Application process is now open!
 Please note that the deadline this year is ONE WEEK earlier than in previous years.
 Deadline: Thursday 10/26/17 | APPLICATION

 The Foundation applauds each teacher’s dedication to providing the best possible education for our students.

 The Excel Grant program was created in 2002 to support classroom innovation in our district, and to provide teachers resources they need to help our students be successful!
 An Excel Grant is an award of $50 to $2,500 for a specific project.
 In 2016, The Highline Schools Foundation awarded $100,865 in grants and since the project’s origin in February 2002, we have distributed $561,893 to teachers and staff in support of Highline Public Schools.

-Excel Grant applications are accepted each fall.
-The online application will be available in September and we announce the program on our website and Facebook.
+Grant requests are accepted each fall and we announce the program on our website, Facebook and Twitter.
 The Grant Review Committee (composed of Foundation Trustees) always has a very difficult time selecting grants to fund with so many original and worthwhile projects!

 2016-2017 Funded Grants